thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 Commonly, servers will not want to actually operate the oblivious gateway on a well-known URI.
 In such cases, servers can use 3xx redirection responses ({{Section 15.4 of !HTTP=RFC9110}}) to direct clients and relays to the correct location of the oblivious gateway.

-Generally, the first request a client will make will be a GET request to discover the key configuration, described in {{config-fetch}}.
-This initial request also provides a convenient way for clients to learn about the redirect from the well-known resource, if there is a redirect.
-When clients work with their oblivious relays to send oblivious requests to the gateway, clients can communicate this redirected gateway URI.
+Such redirects would apply both to requests made to fetch key configurations (as defined in {{config-fetch}}) and to oblivious requests made via an oblivious relay.

+If a client receives a redirect when fetching the key configuration from the well-known gateway resource, it MUST NOT communicate the the redirected gateway URI to the oblivious relay as the location of the gateway to use.
+Doing so would allow the oblivious gateway to target clients by encoding unique or client-identifying values in the redirected URI.
+Instead, relays being used with dynamically discovered gateways MUST use the well-known gateway resource and follow any redirects independently of redirects that clients received.
+The relay can remember such redirects across oblivious requests for all clients in order to avoid added latency.

 # Key Configuration Fetching {#config-fetch}